Respect grows when we recognize

 emotional safety,

-how to create those conditions
+is how to create those conditions

 in the moment-to-moment life of the classroom.

-From Me to We begins somewhere else…
+From Me to We begins somewhere else—

 but with how students begin to see one another.

-It begins by helping students experience one another differently.
+It starts by helping students notice,

-And when experience begins to change…
+And when that begins to happen—

 A Different Way to Think About Respect